The System Restore settings are available in Control Panel. On the Windows machine you want to restore, launch Control Panel.

 To start a System Restore, click Open System Restore.
 This will open a pop-up wizard to walk you through the system restoration process.
 Carefully read each page and follow through the steps by clicking Next.
 If you have multiple restore points, be sure to select the right one.
 When prompted, initiate the System Restore.

 If you've never set a restore point, you won't be able to perform a system restore.
-If that's the case, you should set one when the OS is running without any issues.
+If that's the case, you should set one when the OS is running to avoid future issues.
+If the machine won't boot and you can't restore the OS, you may have to format the harddrive and reinstall a fresh instance of Windows.

 - Use steps 1 - 2 to open the Recovery options page.